 Cyclamen confusum is very similar to the more familiar C. hederifolium and they are found together in the wild in the area of Crete where C. confusum occurs.
+They are closely related but genetically different, and the two species cannot hybridise due to differing cytology.

 Flowers appear in autumn, in the wild in October and November sometimes later, dependent on the start of the autumn rains, in shades of rose pink, very fragrant with a sweet scent.
 The corolla lobes are reflexed, 20-45mm long, 7-12mm wide, with pointed or rounded tips, 90-180 degrees twist, very prominent auricles at the base with darker lines merging into a V shaped zone at the nose of the flower.